 Traveling from Rio Dulce to Guatemala City

-You can travel by public bus in about 6 to 8 hours to Guatemala City.
+You can travel by public bus or shuttle service in about 6 to 8 hours to Guatemala City.
 If you are planning to travel by private transportation, make sure you add a stop in Quirigua, a few kilometers of the main road between Guatemala City and Río Dulce.
 Here you will find beautiful stelae.
 Stelae are Maya monuments with amazing sculptures and hieroglyphics.
 They are located in a green tropical valley, between banana plantations.
 In the following article I’m guiding you through the Quirigua archaeological national park.

 Visit Copan in Honduras during your Guatemala itinerary 3 weeks